Meet our Senior Leadership Team

 Having grown up on the beaches of central New Jersey, Brian spends his summers with his feet in the sand and a fishing rod in his hands.

-Middle School Assistant Principal – Kurtis Trottier
+Secondary Assistant Principal – Kurtis Trottier

 He comes from Niagara Falls, Ontario, Canada and has previously served as an English teacher in the High School as well as an Athletic Directors at UAS.
 Previous to that, Kurtis spent 3 years teaching English at another international school in Dubai as well as a couple of years teaching English as a second language in Korea.